While help for post-traumatic stress in teens is becoming more accessible, there’s still much we don’t understand about the disorder and how it works.

 - Sleep disorders (insomnia, sleep apnea, etc.)

-If you believe your daughter may be struggling with a mental health issue, it’s critical to reach out to a professional for guidance.
+If you believe your child may be struggling with a mental health issue, it’s critical to reach out to a professional for guidance.

 Solstice offers help for post-traumatic stress in teens